Why should I choose orthodontic treatment at Authentic Ortho in Calgary?

-While many patients choose orthodontic treatment because they are looking for a beautiful smile, it is not the only reason patients come to us.
+While many patients choose orthodontic treatment because they are looking for a beautiful smile, it is not the only reason patients come to our Calgary office.
 Dr. French and Dr. Olsen are experts in helping patients achieve their healthiest smiles.
 Properly aligned teeth allow patients to brush and floss well, to have less pain from uneven teeth and jaws, and to feel more confident each day.

 When your child is evaluated early by their orthodontist, it allows for more effective, less complex, and faster treatment down the road.
 Identifying issues with jaw growth and emerging teeth gives us an idea of when to begin orthodontic care, and how long the care may last.
 By coming into our office at an early age, your child will be carefully monitored for any problems, and we will create a plan to begin treatment at the right time.